apPosture ai Docs

 SCA & supply chain

-Dependency analysis across npm, PyPI, Composer, Go, Maven and RubyGems against an offline advisory database, with SBOM export.
+Dependency analysis across npm, PyPI, Composer, Go, Maven/Gradle, NuGet and RubyGems against a curated offline advisory database, with SBOM export.
+An optional OSV feed (opt-in egress) augments the curated DB to production-grade CVE breadth, and a local-LLM AI advisor summarises impact and the safe upgrade path.
 Three offline signals cut noise and catch supply-chain risk:

 Reachability